penguinwan/oreilly/readme.md

 # Requirement
-- a valid login session id, refer to "How to find out session id"
+- a valid login session, and necessary cookies values, refer to "How to find out cookies"
 - the url of start page of the ebook you would like to download, refer to "How to find out start page"

 # Instruction
-1. copy session id, and put it to `@Field String SESSIONID`
+1. copy cookies values and replace respective `xxx` in method `cookieMonster()`, refer to "How to find out cookies"
 1. copy the url of start page, and put it to `@Field String STARTPAGE`
 1. create directories in below structure to store downloaded file (note: due to the fact that linux or mac does not allow non-root program to create directory, you will need to do this step manually)
 	```